cslfiu/Augmenting_Security_and_Privacy_in_the_Virtual_Realm-Methodology/README.md

 ### Table 1: Identified Set of Terms for Literature Review Search

 ## Eligibility Criteria.
-The search strategy that is explained in further detail in Appendix A yielded 101 potential papers which we double-checked if they met our elimination criteria.
+The search strategy that is explained in further detail in Appendix A yielded 101 potential papers which we checked if they met our elimination criteria.
 This step was done manually and no automation tool was utilized.
-To check if it met the criteria, one author read the abstracts of the papers in detail and skimmed through the papers if the abstracts weren't enough to get an understanding of the paper.
+To check if it met the criteria, one author read the abstracts of the papers in detail and read through the papers if the abstracts weren't enough to get an understanding of the paper.
 The elimination criteria are given below:

 * *Eligibility Criteria-1:* Is the article related to the security and/or privacy of XR devices?
 If not, exclude the paper from the list.